michael2012z/BitBible/markdown/JPS/files/Gen.md

 5. And Bilhah conceived, and bore Jacob a son.

-6. And Rachel said: 'G-d hath judged me,Heb. dan, he judged. and hath also heard my voice, and hath given me a son.'
-Therefore called she his name Dan.
+6. And Rachel said: 'G-d hath judged me,

 7. And Bilhah Rachel's handmaid conceived again, and bore Jacob a second son.

-8. And Rachel said: 'With mighty wrestlings have I wrestledHeb. niphtal, he wrestled. with my sister, and have prevailed.'
-And she called his name Naphtali.
+8. And Rachel said: 'With mighty wrestlings have I wrestled

 9. When Leah saw that she had left off bearing, she took Zilpah her handmaid, and gave her to Jacob to wife.

 10. And Zilpah Leah's handmaid bore Jacob a son.

 11. And Leah said: 'Fortune is come!'
-And she called his name Gad.That is, Fortune.
+And she called his name Gad.

 12. And Zilpah Leah's handmaid bore Jacob a second son.

 13. And Leah said: 'Happy am I! for the daughters will call me happy.'
-And she called his name Asher.That is, Happy.
+And she called his name Asher.

 14. And Reuben went in the days of wheat harvest, and found mandrakes in the field, and brought them unto his mother Leah.
 Then Rachel said to Leah: 'Give me, I pray thee, of thy son's mandrakes.'